August 1, 2024

 Tisha B'Av is the saddest day on the Jewish calendar.
 We can recognize this holy day as a reminder of the reality of life: tragedy will knock on our door, likely many times.
 For those of us with partners at our side, one can only hope that they are there to support us through dark days.
 Here are a few thoughts for those who will go through periods of mourning or grief alongside our partner.

-A few months ago, I lost a close friend after a hard-fought battle with cancer.
+Not long ago, I lost a close friend after a hard-fought battle with cancer.
 We knew she was sick, but it didn’t take away any of the shock and pain.
 As my close-knit group of friends gathered in our hometown in New Jersey, many of our partners came with us.
 Reflecting on these deeply difficult days, I see how each of our needs varied and how our partners were able to respond to us in unique ways.
 Personally, I have never been more grateful to my partner (who I have been with for close to a decade) for how he was able to show up for me during this time.

 This week we will commemorate Tisha B’Av, the saddest day on the Jewish calendar.
 Many tragedies are said to have occurred on this day in history, including the destruction of the first and second temples in Jerusalem.
 In modern times, it is a communal day of mourning that includes fasting and prayer, and we can recognize this holy day as a reminder of the reality of life.
 Tragedy will knock on our door, likely many times.